xhad/react-uptown/README.md

     //  The payload of the state events
     //  must always follow this structure:
     // { event: 'change-message', data: 'Eagle Pig' }
-    // These event function live in uptown/index.js.
+    // These event functions live in uptown/index.js.
     // The handle switches between the event types and
     // parses and updates the state accordingly with
     // any logic that is required.